zhijieshi/cse3666/risc-v/rv-registers.md

 In general, a callee (a function being called) should preserve values in `sp` and saved registers (`s0` to `s11`).

+A caller assumes all argument registers and temporary registers have been changed.

+Register `ra` is changed by the JAL or JALR instruction.

 `gp` and `tp` are set by the system.
 We should not change them in application code.